texttics/texttics-site/readme.md

 The **"Structural Profile" (Group 2)** and **"Threat-Hunting" (Group 3)** modules are **100% complete, functional, and stable.** All previously-known bugs related to data access, normalization, and logic have been resolved.

 The tool now correctly implements:
-* **Full Data-Driven Analysis:** All 27 UCD files are correctly loaded and used in the analysis.
+* **Full Data-Driven Analysis:** All **31** UCD and UTS files are correctly loaded and used in the analysis.
-* **UAX #31 Compliance:** A robust, UAX #31-compliant "Default Restricted" model for `IdentifierStatus`.
+* **UAX #31 Compliance:** A robust, UAX #31-compliant "Default Restricted" model for `IdentifierStatus`, with aliased flags for readability.
 * **Quad-State Normalization:** A powerful, four-state pipeline (Raw, NFKC, NFKC-Casefold, Skeleton) that provides a definitive security fingerprint.
 * **Complete Integrity Flagging:** All integrity flags, including those for `DoNotEmit`, `BidiBrackets`, and `CompositionExclusions`, are fully functional.

-📈 Core Engine Enhancements & Future Work
+📈 Core Engine Enhancements
 The core analysis engine is complete.
-The "Known Issue" previously documented in this section has been resolved and superseded by a comprehensive, forensic-grade "Emoji Powerhouse" subsystem.
+All "Known Issues" previously documented have been resolved and superseded by the following comprehensive, forensic-grade subsystems.

-✅ Completed Enhancement: The "Emoji Powerhouse" (UTS #51) The tool no longer uses a simple, inaccurate \p{Emoji_Presentation} regex.
+### ✅ Completed Enhancement: The "Emoji Powerhouse" (UTS #51)
+The tool no longer uses a simple, inaccurate regex.
 It has been upgraded to a forensic-grade, 5-file parser that is fully compliant with Unicode Technical Standard #51 (UTS #51).

 This new subsystem provides 100% accurate sequence counting and powers a new, deeper layer of forensic analysis.

-1. Data-Driven Foundation
+1. **Data-Driven Foundation**
 The engine loads and cross-references all five canonical emoji data files:

-emoji-zwj-sequences.txt: (Tier 1) For the most complex RGI (Recommended for General Interchange) ZWJ sequences like families (👨‍👩‍👧‍👦) or professions (👩‍🔬).
+* `emoji-zwj-sequences.txt`: (Tier 1) For the most complex RGI (Recommended for General Interchange) ZWJ sequences like families (👨‍👩‍👧‍👦).

-emoji-sequences.txt: (Tier 2) For all other RGI sequences, including flags (🇺🇦), skin-tone modifiers (👍🏻), and keycaps (7️⃣).
+* `emoji-sequences.txt`: (Tier 2) For all other RGI sequences, including flags (🇺🇦), skin-tone modifiers (👍🏻), and keycaps (7️⃣).

-emoji-variation-sequences.txt: (Tier 3) For RGI sequences that are defined by an explicit style selector (❤️).
+* `emoji-variation-sequences.txt`: (Tier 3) For RGI sequences defined by an explicit style selector (❤️).

-emoji-data.txt: (Tier 4) For all single-character emoji properties, such as Emoji_Presentation, Emoji_Component, and Emoji_Modifier_Base.
+* `emoji-data.txt`: (Tier 4) For all single-character emoji properties (e.g., `Emoji_Presentation`, `Emoji_Modifier_Base`).

-emoji-test.txt: (Analysis Layer) For the RGI Qualification status of every character and sequence.
+* `emoji-test.txt`: (Analysis Layer) For the RGI Qualification status of every character and sequence.

-2. New Forensic Capabilities
+2. **New Forensic Capabilities**
-This upgrade not only ensures the RGI Emoji Sequences count is 100% accurate (as confirmed by our test cases), but it also adds a new suite of high-value flags to the "Structural Integrity Profile":
+This upgrade not only ensures the RGI Emoji Sequences count is 100% accurate but also adds a new suite of high-value flags to the **Threat-Hunting Profile**:

-Flag: Unqualified Emoji: This flag detects text-default characters (like ©) that are missing a required variation selector.
-This is a critical forensic flag, as these characters will render differently (text vs. emoji) on different platforms, creating a classic "inter-layer mismatch" ambiguity.
+* **Flag: Unqualified Emoji:** Detects text-default characters (like `©`) that will render ambiguously across platforms.

-Flag: Forced Text Presentation: This flag detects the opposite attack: a default-emoji character (like 😀︎) that has been forced to a text-style presentation using an invisible FE0E selector.
+* **Flag: Forced Text Presentation:** Detects an emoji-default character (like `😀︎`) that has been forced to a text-style with an invisible `VS15`.
+* **Flag: Forced Emoji Presentation:** Detects a text-default character (like `©️`) that has been forced to an emoji-style with a `VS16`.

-Flag: Standalone Emoji Component: This flag detects malformed sequences or "leftover" structural characters (like a lone ZWJ ‍ or VS16 ️) that are not part of a valid RGI sequence.
-This is a direct indicator of a broken or intentionally-crafted string.
+* **Flag: Standalone Emoji Component:** Detects "leftover" structural characters (like a lone `‍` ZWJ or `🏻` skin-tone modifier).

-New Prop: Flags: The integrity profile is now also populated with Prop: Extended Pictographic, Prop: Emoji Modifier, and Prop: Emoji Modifier Base, providing a complete, data-driven picture of all emoji-related characters in the string.

-📈 Future Enhancements
-With the core engine and all data-loading pipelines now complete, future "v2" work can focus on enhancing the UI-level presentation of the rich data we've already collected.
+* **Flag: Invalid Regional Indicator:** Detects a pair of regional indicators (like `🇺🇽`) that do not form a valid, RGI country flag.
+* **Flag: Broken Keycap Sequence:** Detects a combining keycap (`U+20E3`) attached to an invalid base character (like `A⃣`).
+* **Flag: Ill-formed Tag Sequence:** Detects a flag tag sequence (like `🏴`) that is malformed and missing its CANCEL TAG.
+* **Flag: Intent-Modifying ZWJ:** Detects non-RGI ZWJ sequences (like `🏃‍➡️`) that modify an emoji's semantics.

+### ✅ Completed Enhancement: Position-Aware Forensic Profiles
+The "Provenance" (Group 2.D) and "Script Run" modules are no longer simple counters.
+They have been upgraded to full forensic matrices that report both **Count** and **Positions** for every property.
+This enhancement makes the `(See Provenance Profile for details)` instruction in the Threat-Hunting profile fully actionable, allowing an analyst to pinpoint the exact location of cross-script characters.

+### ✅ Completed Enhancement: Emoji Qualification Profile
-Display Emoji Qualification: The EmojiQualificationMap (from emoji-test.txt) is now fully loaded and used for flagging.
-A future enhancement will be to display this qualification status (e.g., "Fully-Qualified", "Minimally-Qualified", "Unqualified") for each emoji sequence found, providing even deeper context in a new, dedicated "Emoji Analysis" table.
+The `EmojiQualificationMap` (from `emoji-test.txt`) is now fully loaded and used to render a dedicated **"Emoji Qualification Profile"** table (Group 2.E).
+This table lists every RGI sequence found in the text and displays its official Unicode qualification status (e.g., "Fully-Qualified", "Unqualified", "Component"), providing a new layer of rendering and ambiguity analysis.

-Enhance Script Profiling: The Script Run-Length Analysis could be enhanced to detect whole-confusable-runs based on the confusables.txt skeleton, providing a higher-level threat flag than the current per-character highlighting.

 ---